Conference 2025

 L1 Regularized Linear Regression with Adversarially Corrupted Data

-This paper analyzes l_1 regularized linear regression under the challenging scenario of having only adversarially corrupted data for training.
-The research proves that existing deterministic adversarial attacks can be handled with a few samples for support recovery, and considers a more general stochastic adversary model showing counter-intuitive results about adversarial influence on sample complexity.
+Analyzes l_1 regularized linear regression under adversarially corrupted training data.
+Proves deterministic adversarial attacks can be handled with a few samples for support recovery, and studies stochastic adversary models revealing counter-intuitive effects on sample complexity.

 10:05 – 10:25 AM